top of page

 Primary Design Technology Scheme of Work

-Cereal Bars (Lower Key Stage 2)
+Healthy Cereal Bar (Lower Key Stage 2)

 Design Brief: Design and Make a Healthy Cereal Snack Bar